-- We may also suspend your debit card if your account is overdrawn more than 32 consecutive calendar days.
-Debit cards on your account will remain suspended until you make sufficient deposits so that your account balance is positive.
+- We may also suspend your debit card if your loan is delinquent more than 10 consecutive calendar days.
+Debit cards on your account will remain suspended until you make sufficient payments so that your loan is current.

 - We may also suspend your debit card if we are unable to contact you due to an incorrect mailing address or phone number(s).
 You must contact us with your correct mailing address and/or phone number(s) to have your debit card reinstated.

 - If your debit card is suspended, you will be unable to use your debit card(s) for purchases or to access your account(s) associated with the debit card(s) at the ATM while your debit card is suspended.
 If you use your debit card for recurring payments, e.g., utilities, you are responsible to make other arrangements for your recurring debit payment(s).